jh-lor/ADRPairsTrading/README.md

 # ADRPairsTrading

+## Report
+- `report.pdf` is the final report of our stock-ADR pairs trading strategy.

 ## Data Pulling and Engineering
 - `historical_data` contains the stock and forex data used in backtesting.
 - `historical_data/pull_data.ipynb` is used to select our universe of stock-ADR pairs, and to extract historical stock and forex data of interest.